perwin/db-nr_paper/README.md

-# Public data, code, and notebooks for paper analyzing "Extended WIYN Survey" and the
+# Public data, code, and notebooks for paper analyzing inner bars and nuclear rings
-fractions of barred S0-Sc galaxies with inner bars and nuclear rings.

 <!--
 This git repository contains data files, Python code, and Python and R